haluska/MediaButtons/Desktop/README.md

 This simple Windows taskbar application reads the current volume setting and any changes to the volume and sends that to the attached Teensy.

 ### Environment
-Tested on Windows 10, 11
+* Tested on Windows 10, 11
-Works with Visual Studio 2019 and 2022.
+* Works with Visual Studio 2019 and 2022.

 ### Instructions

-Restore NuGet packages and press F5!
+* Restore NuGet packages
+* Press F5!

 ### Screenshots